Actuarial Sciences, BS/MS Accelerated Program

-The Mathematics and Actuarial Science faculty at Roosevelt offer an accelerated BS in Actuarial Science/MS in Mathematics with a concentration in Actuarial Science program to eligible students.
+The Mathematics and Actuarial Science faculty at Roosevelt offer an accelerated BS in Actuarial Science/MS in Actuarial Science program to eligible students.
 Students entering this program can earn both bachelor's and master's degrees in less time than earning these degrees separately would require.

 Risk analysts and actuaries are expected to earn professional designation from either the Society of Actuaries (life and health insurance) or the Casualty Actuarial Society (property and casualty insurance).
 These societies administer a series of examinations that lead to the risk analyst designation, or for actuaries, first to the designation of associate and then to fellow.
 The initial exams are the same for both societies.
 The courses required for the major and the minor will aid the student in preparing for the first two of the professional societies' examinations and will also satisfy their Validation by Educational Experience (VEE) requirements in economics, corporate finance, and applied statistics.